scala/docs.scala-lang/_overviews/toolkit/munit-assertions.md

 #  )
 ```

-We see that the test reports points out that the field `email` we obtain is
+You see that the test reports points out that the field `email` you obtain is
-different from our expectation.
+different from your expectation.

 ## Next Steps

-This tutorial only covered the two main types of assertions that we can use with
+This tutorial only covered the two main types of assertions that you can use with
 MUnit.
 You can learn other ways to describe what to check by reading the
 [documentation of MUnit](https://scalameta.org/munit/docs/assertions.html).